Penn State Penn State: College of the Liberal Arts

 Initiative Director: Rick Gilmore

 Child development research has long been interdisciplinary, involving multiple measures across levels and time points.
 Increasingly, researchers are generating larger and more complex data sets and are using data shared by others to answer core questions about child development.
 The Open Data and Developmental Science (ODDS) initiative seeks to support the efforts of Penn State child development researchers as they embrace more open, transparent, and reproducible research practices, including data, materials, and analysis code sharing.
-The initiative builds on Penn State’s status as the largest node in the Databrary.org research network, the Gene-Environment Research Initiative, and the research programs of individual faculty and consortia.
+The initiative builds on Penn State’s status as one of the largest nodes in the Databrary.org research network, the Gene-Environment Research Initiative, and the research programs of individual faculty and consortia.
 Activities include workshops, tutorials, and invited speakers.
-Most recently, ODDS co-sponsored Penn State’s first Open Science Bootcamp featuring talks, workshops, and tutorials about implementing open science practices and values.
+ODDS co-sponsored Penn State’s first Open Science Bootcamp featuring talks, workshops, and tutorials about implementing open science practices and values and helped coordinate a workshop on Good Enough Data Management Practices in collaboration with the University Libraries and faculty from Nutritional Sciences and Statistics.

 For more information on challenges to SRCD’s Open Developmental Science Vision, please click here.
 To view slides from our recent ODDS meeting on envisioning a more productive future for child development research, click here.